Guide to S Corp taxes for small businesses

 Corporate-level taxes

 Although S Corporations generally won’t have to pay income taxes, they are still required to file a tax return.
 The S Corporation does this by filing Form 1120-S, U.S. Income Tax Return for an S Corporation, by the deadline.
-The deadline for calendar-year S Corporations is March 15th.
+The deadline for calendar-year S Corporations is generally March 15th.
 If your S Corporation has a fiscal tax year the deadline will be the 15th day of the third month following the last day of the business’ tax year.
 If the business cannot complete and file Form 1120-S by the deadline it can request a 6-month extension by filing Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax.
+Note that, as always, deadlines that fall on weekends or holidays will shift to the next business day.

 Part of the process of completing Form 1120-S is to complete a Schedule K-1, Shareholder’s Share of Income, Deductions, Credits, etc., for each shareholder.
 The Schedule K-1 will tell the shareholders/members the items that they will report on their individual returns.
 The schedules must be issued to the shareholders by March 15th for calendar year S Corporations unless an extension is filed.